CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 #### OPS.2.1.A14 Emergency Preparedness for Outsourcing [Emergency Response Officer]

 There SHOULD exist an outsourcing contingency plan that includes the components of the outsourcing customer, the outsourcing service provider and the associated interfaces.
-In the emergency provision concept for outsourcing, the responsibilities, contacts and processes between the outsourcing customer and the outsourcing service provider SHOULD be regulated.
+In the emergency preparedness concept for outsourcing, the responsibilities, contact persons and processes between the outsourcing customer and the outsourcing service provider SHOULD be regulated.
 The outsourcing customer SHOULD control the implementation of the outsourcing service provider's emergency measures.
 It should be done to common emergency exercises of outsourcing customers and outsourcing service providers.

 #### OPS.2.1.A15 Orderly termination of an outsourcing relationship [Head of Procurement]